viamrobotics/docs/README.md

 - Every sentence should be on a new line.
 - Test locally before submitting a PR.
 - Always submit a PR before merging.
-- The author of PR should merge unless they cannot and it's time sensitive.
+- The author of the PR should merge unless they cannot and it's time-sensitive.

 1. Fork the official repo into your personal GitHub.
 2. The new forked copy is cloned to your local system.